 The British love their sides and here are 10 of the most popular ones that no Christmas lunch would ever be the same without.

 01 of 06

 These little beauties of Chipolata sausages wrapped in streaky bacon are the must-have accompaniment to turkey or goose.
-Due to the lovely richness of the sausage-bacon combo, this side works incredibly well with the soft flavor of poultry.
+Due to the lovely richness of the sausage-bacon combo, these pigs in blankets incredibly well with the soft flavor of poultry.
 And while it is less likely to be served with a rib of beef, there are those who would dare to live on the wild side and do it anyway.
 Either way, we salute you for your choice.

 02 of 06

 Hard as it may be to believe, the Brits eat four billion sprouts at Christmas.
 Supermarkets and greengrocers shelves groan under the weight of these delightful, nut-sized veggies.

 The most popular way to serve sprouts is to steam them.
 This is also the healthiest way as it retains the most nutrients.
 But there is growing popularity to roast them.
 Roasting Brussels sprouts intensifies the flavor and gives them an almost nutty taste.